Choosing a GFQL Engine: pandas, Polars, cuDF, Polars-GPU#

 g.create_index(...), index_policy=), which turns the O(E) scan into an O(degree)

-on all four engines, but seeded work is so small that CPU wins: on LiveJournal 35M a
+yet the Polars hop path).
+It works on all four engines, but seeded work is so small that

 Switching engines#